yannicklansink/Dev-info-support-.net/Blok 7/SECDEV.md

 - This enables server to specify other origins die data mogen ophalen van de website
 - acces-control-allow-origin: *

-HttpOnly: Cookie attribute where javascript can't access it.

-Password salting: Technique to make offline cracking more difficult.
+HttpOnly: The cookie attribute can't be accessed by javascript Password salting: Technique to make offline cracking more difficult.